helq/blag/src/research.md

 [tensorflow-haskell-deptyped]: https://github.com/helq/tensorflow-haskell-deptyped
 [cppler]: https://github.com/helq/the-little-cppler-book

-I've studied also more traditional stuff outside of programming languages such as Machine Learning (some theory and practice) and Deep Learning, Theory of (Parametric) Complexity, and sound and image processing/manipulation.
-Some of the code I could find in my github on the topics:
+I've also done some stuff in other Computer Areas such as Machine Learning (some theory and practice) and Deep Learning, Theory of (Parametric) Complexity, and Sound and Image processing/manipulation.
+Code for some of that stuff:

 - Machine Learning using haskell [(class assignment) (2017) using Grenade lib][mlwh1]
 - [Song recognition in matlab][songrecognition], based on [this blog post][howshazam] and a [paper][shazampaper]